fsajedi22/dataviz-project-template-proposal/README.md

 ## Data

-The data I propose to visualize for my project is ...
+The data I propose to visualize for my project is Religion by Country that can be found here: https://github.com/curran/data/blob/gh-pages/pew/religion/religionByCountry.csv

 ## Prototypes